megan-grug/nature-adventure/README.md

 The site will be used by anyone who is looking for a place to record what wildlife they have seen, refer back to those records and learn more about wildlife.

-### Students (User A)
+### Experienced Birders (User A)
 **Goals:**
-- Create and keep track of a to do list;
+- Create a record of which birds they have seen;
-- Stay focused on the tasks at hand;
-- Keep track of time;
-- More likely to be working from a variety of places: classrooms, library, at home, and therefore likely to benefit from the ability to access the site on a mobile device.
+- Review their list;
+- Add notes to their bird records;
+- A higher proportion of this group are likely to be older users and therefore:
+    - They may be more likely to use a desktop version of the site.
+It is important that full functionality is available on the desktop version.
-- Users of the site are likely to be very busy individuals and therefore it is important that the site is user friendly and intuitive and that it isn't going to take a long time to understand how it works.
+    - They may be less experienced web users and it is therefore important that the site is user friendly and not over complicated.
+- This user group is more likely to want and appreciate more advanced features.

-### Professionals (User B)
+### New Birders (User B)
 **Goals:**
-- Create and keep track of a to do list;
+- Create a record of which birds they have seen;
-- Stay focused on the tasks at hand;
-- Keep track of time;
-- More likely to be working from a desktop or laptop computer alongside other windows and likely to benefit from being able to resize the browser window to fit in alongside other work.
+- Review their list;
+- Find information about birds;
+- Get suggestions for what to look for when/where to see certain birds.
+- A higher proportion of this group is likely to be younger and therefore:
-- If working in the office around colleagues it is important that the site is clearly work based.
+    - They may be more likely to use the site on mobile at the time of the sighting, so it is important that the mobile version is clear and quick to use on site.
+    - This group may include children, so it is important to make the site intuitive and not over-complicate it.

 ## STRATEGY PLANE:

 **Project Purpose from the perspective of the site owners:**

-- Provide a one stop productivity dashboard.
+- Provide a site which can bring together people of all ages and backgrounds with an interest in nature by giving them a place to record their bird sightings.

     - **Strategy:** I will do this by keeping the main content of the site to one page to avoid distraction from navigating around the site.
 The to do list feature  and will be prominently displayed on the main page so that users can always see the tasks they are working on and keep an eye on the time as these are the most important features.